 This is how Hollywood has always visualized counselling but there is a lot more to counselling than simply giving advice or opinion based on the discussion.
-A professional counselor is not just limited to giving advice but a professional counselor acts as a guide and tries to help clients resolve their issues bothering them in an informal and comfortable environment.
+A professional counsellor is not just limited to giving advice but a professional counsellor acts as a guide and tries to help clients resolve their issues bothering them in an informal and comfortable environment.
 The clients are encouraged to express their emotions and feelings freely to someone who listens to them.
 Here is a quick guide on everything related to what is counselling.

 What Is Counselling